sheldonhull/sheldonhull.hugo/content/notes/development/go/_index.md

 # Go

-A no-frills language that maximizes productivity and readability for both individuals and teams.
+A no-frills language maximizing productivity and readability for both individuals and teams.

-My "Go To" for solving problems!
+My "Go To" for problem-solving!

 ![gopher-unicorns](/images/notes/gopher_unicorn.png 'github.com/ashleymcnamara/gophers')